 Iteration 7: Blackbox Testing and Pattern Hunting

 Always at 23.59 on the same day as your TA session (Except if another deadline has been agreed with the TA).
+Consult the deadline for your class on the delivery plan.

 Learning Goals